eclipse-sumo/sumo/docs/web/docs/Tutorials/Hello_SUMO.md

 Now we are connecting the nodes with edges.
 This is as easy as it sounds.
 We have a source node id, a target node id, and an edge id for future reference.
-Edges are directed, thus every vehicle travelling this edge will start at the node given in `from` and end at the node given in `to`.
+Edges are directed, thus every vehicle traveling this edge will start at the node given in `from` and end at the node given in `to`.